WojDob/Taxonomically-Restricted-Genes-Browser/analysis/how_many_are_specific.md

  # Genus-specific

-* How many species specific genes are there on average: 57.92676983865657
+* How many genus specific genes are there on average: 57.92676983865657
-* Average percentage of genes that are species-specific: 1.7857878557758267 %
+* Average percentage of genes that are genus-specific: 1.7857878557758267 %
-* Min number of species specific genes: 0
+* Min number of genus specific genes: 0
-* Max number of species specific genes: 2211
+* Max number of genus specific genes: 2211
-* Min percentage of species specific genes: 0 %
+* Min percentage of genus specific genes: 0 %
-* Max percentage of species specific genes: 63.8235294117647 %
+* Max percentage of genus specific genes: 63.8235294117647 %
 * Standard deviation: 81.91432620050345
 * Median number of genus specific genes: 33